How to Claim Lost Wages from a Car Accident | Wigod & Falzon

 5. Carefully Track All Lost Income

 Record all income lost because of not being able to work post-accident.
-This includes not just your salary, but also any lost opportunities like overtime, bonuses, and other benefits.
+This includes not just your salary but also any lost opportunities, such as overtime, bonuses, and other benefits.

 6. Review Your Auto Insurance Coverage